 For more info, check out my detailed guide to the Chengdu to Shangri-La overland route.

-Yading is one of China’s most amazing national parks.
-It’s typically visited as a stop while travelling from Chengdu to Shangri-La, but it can also be visited independently with the opening of a new airport nearby at Daocheng.
+31 – China’s most undiscovered national park: The Yading Nature Reserve is one of China’s most amazing national parks, yet it’s pretty unknown outside of China.
+It’s usually visited as a stop while travelling from Chengdu to Shangri-La, but it can also be visited independently with the opening of a new airport nearby at Daocheng.

 It’s a perfect place for hiking, with the most common hike being the one-day journey around Mt.
 Chenrezig.